golark/algos/README.md

-Algorithms are method for solving problems and data structures are methods for storing information Combination of the two might just solve your next challenge
+- Algorithms are method for solving problems and data structures are methods for storing information.
+Combination of the two might just solve your next challenge
+- Implementations are in Go and Python

-# Algorithms
+## Algorithms
     .
     ├── binary_search                                             # divide and counquer search
     |   ├── search_for_number.py                                  # search for the given number in BST